Palpitations

 • have had heart problems in the past.

-Even if your palpitations stop on their own and don't make you feel unwell you should still make an appointment to see your doctor or GP.
+Even if your palpitations stop on their own and don't make you feel unwell you should still make an appointment to see your healthcare provider.
 Keep a diary of when they happen and how long they last.
-This information will help your doctor work out what is causing them.
+This information will help your healthcare provider work out what's causing them.

-Your doctor will ask you questions about your symptoms, lifestyle, past and family medical history.
+Your healthcare provider will ask you questions about your symptoms, lifestyle, past and family medical history.
 Some questions they may ask include:

 • How often do you have palpitations?